 Look through these now and then use them to test yourself after doing the assignment:

-Dive right into learning HTML and CSS with freeCodeCamp’s interactive tutorials.
+Dive right into learning HTML and CSS with freeCodeCamp’s interactive tutorials to introduce you to these new concepts.
 Do the entire section labeled “Responsive Web Design Certification” only.
-It’s long and, if you’re new, might take you at least a few days to get through, but it will give you a really solid foundation to build on moving forward.
+It’s long and, if you’re new, might take you at least a few days to get through.
+This resource is meant to help you develop familiarity, so do not expect to memorize everything.
+Instead, expect to google these concepts in the future when you need to use them.
 They also have some projects at the end of this section.
 They’re good practice, but you can consider them optional.
 (A large part of their proposed ‘300 hours’ for completion comes from these projects, so it probably won’t take you that long if you only do the exercises).

 Note: If you are using a browser add-on such as Dark Reader (or a similar add-on that creates a “dark mode” for a website), it may interfere with certain exercises.
 If your solution isn’t accepted, try disabling the browser add-on and submitting it again.